 As promised, here’s another early offer to university option

-But, we’ve also been chatting to employers about why they love our graduates so much.
+And we’ve also been chatting to employers about why they love our graduates so much.
 They told us it’s that something extra they bring.
 It’s the soft skills that give them the edge and they’re very different to your academic ability.

 Here’s Maddie’s message – so listen up.